muelitas/stockAnalyzer/README.md

 Specify custom rules to automatically analyze stocks.

-Project is composed of three parts:
+### Ground Truth Gathering

-### Downloader
+The plan is to create a file that runs every day (initially as a batch file in personal computer; later as a lambda function in AWS) were we download historical data for a given list of stocks and store it locally.
+If data has already been downloaded for the first time, update it by removing the oldest entry and appending the most recent one (this so that data remains in an x-number-of-years range).

-Here is were we download historical data and store it locally.
-We refer to this data as ground truth.
+### Ground Truth Processsing

-### Updater
+TODO

-Here we ensure our ground truth is properly updated in a daily basis.
+### Ground Truth Analysis

-### Analyzer
+Here is where the magic will happen; data will be analyzed with machine learning algorithm(s), deep learning algorithm(s) and/or common technical indicators such as moving average, bollinger bands, etc.

-Here is where the magic happens; data is analyzed through custom rules and results are sent via email.
+As a nice to have, email updates might be implemented.

 ## Helpful Links